open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Export pipeline configuration

-**AggregationKind**: This is determined by the Aggregation, which is returned by an Aggregator, chosen by an AggregatorSelector.
-Aggregation kinds determine what data can be read from an Aggregation (i.e., the format).
+**AggregationKind**: The format which an Aggregator aggregates data into and ultimately sends it as.

 **ExportKind**: This is determined by the ExportKindSelector and may be cumulative or delta.
 Note that the term ExportKind is used in the